AdaCore/gnatstudio/docs/users_guide/projects.rst

 Project Handling
 ****************

-The discussion of the project view (see :ref:`The_Project_View`) gave a brief overview of what the projects are and the information they contain.
+The discussion of the :guilabel:`Project` view (see :ref:`The_Project_View`) gave a brief overview of what the projects are and the information they contain.
 This chapter provides more in-depth information and describes how you create and maintain projects.

 .. index:: project; description
 .. _Description_of_the_Projects: